chemadh/5GC_PoCs/README.md

 - Free5GC_PoCs: https://github.com/chemadh/5GC_PoCs/tree/main/Free5GC_PoCs
 - Open5GS_PoCs: https://github.com/chemadh/5GC_PoCs/tree/main/Open5GS_PoCs

+## Virtualized test environment

+The environment used to deploy the presented PoCs is Proxmox Virtual Environment (PVE), and it has been deployed in two clusters: one compound by 3 local physical machines, and other deployed in two VPS equipment in a public cloud.
+The two environments are configured with a common VXLAN overlay network to share the same L2 networking space.
+Anyway, any other virtualized environment is suitable to build similar examples meanwhile it includes local LAN connectivity between virtualized elements (i.e. OpenStack, virtualBox, etc).

 ## Additional references

 The following list contains third repositories with very valuable example configurations of Free5GC and Open5GS: